Dance World Cup – 2025 Rules – Updated September 2024

 SnDPDD Senior Duet/Trio Pas de Deux/Trois 2 OR 3 2 MIN 30 SEC 25 years and under

-SnDN Senior Duet/Trio National and Folklore Dance 2 OR 3 2 MIN 30 SEC 25 years and under
+SnDN Senior Duet/Trio National and Folklore 2 OR 3 2 MIN 30 SEC 25 years and under

 SnDL Senior Duet/Trio Lyrical 2 OR 3 2 MIN 30 SEC 25 years and under

-SnDz Senior Duet/Trio Jazz 2 OR 3 2 MIN 30 SEC 25 years and under
+SnDZ Senior Duet/Trio Jazz 2 OR 3 2 MIN 30 SEC 25 years and under

 SnDT Senior Duet/Trio Tap 2 OR 3 2 MIN 30 SEC 25 years and under